-The average mortgage rate for an FHA loan in Washington State has been hovering below 4% since the beginning of this year.
+The average mortgage rate for an FHA loan in Washington State has been hovering below 4% since May of this year.
 In fact, it has come down quite a bit since then.

 Granted, these are average mortgage rates we’re talking about.
 The rate you receive on a home loan may differ from the averages reported above, due to a number of factors such as loan features and credit qualifications.

 But the overall trend here is undeniable.
 Apparently, there hasn’t been very much upward pressure on Washington mortgage rates in recent months.

 The economic team at Freddie Mac said as much in their latest survey report: